nikita-moor/dictionaries/docs/styles.md

 {% include img-preview.html img="img/styles-3.png" id="3" %}

-You may want to change the maximum size of the image, adjust `height` parameter to your needs:
+You may want to change the maximum size of the image.
+For that purpose tune parameter "height":

 ```css
 .nikita-moor-image {